 Adults play an important role in the development of children’s mental health by helping them understand their emotions, develop resiliency and foster healthy relationships.
 Here are some suggestions for nurturing a child’s mental health.

 A strong relationship consists of communication, respect, trust, problem solving and affection.
 Healthy relationships share common goals and responsibilities as well as acceptance and commitment.
-Further, strong relationships will promote resilience which is the ability to tolerate difficult situations in positive ways.
+Strong relationships will promote resilience which is the ability to tolerate difficult situations in positive ways.

-Children often learn from modeling; with exposure to a variety of feelings, language and coping mechanisms, children in turn will become more self-aware.
-Children also require encouragement to talk about how they feel with validation of their emotions.
+Children often learn from modelling; with exposure to a variety of feelings, language and coping mechanisms, children, in turn, will become more self-aware.
+Children also require encouragement to talk about how they feel with the validation of their emotions.